volume-trader/QuantowerKB/general-settings/general-settings-1.md

 ![Coloring themes in Quantower](../.gitbook/assets/themes.gif)

-**Language (beta)** — Quantower supports 17 languages.
+**Language (beta)** — VT-Terminal supports 17 languages.
 In case of errors or inaccuracies in translation, any user can make changes to the text.
 Read the manual on [how to make changes in the selected language](https://help.quantower.com/customization/localization).

 **Default symbol** — specify a trading symbol that will open by default in all trading panels.

-**Autosave settings (every 5 minutes)** — Quantower will save all changes of application settings in the "Settings" folder and overwrite them every 5 minutes while the application is active.
+**Autosave settings (every 5 minutes)** — VT-Terminal will save all changes of application settings in the "Settings" folder and overwrite them every 5 minutes while the application is active.
 It also saves on application close.

 **Abbreviate volume & ticks** — this option displays the volume values or the number of ticks in a simplified form (1K = 1 000; 10K = 10 000 etc.)